-• Mealybugs are likely to resist commercial cleaning of fruit as they have a protective coating.
+Mealybugs are likely to resist commercial cleaning of fruit as they have a protective coating.

-• Mealybugs can hibernate in cold conditions (Hoy and Whiting 1997).
+Mealybugs can hibernate in cold conditions (Hoy and Whiting 1997).
 They are likely to survive both the temperatures and duration of importation and subsequent distribution processes.

-Mealybugs are likely to be imported because of their association with fruit; inconspicuousness, resistance to standard post-harvest treatments and capacity for surviving adverse environmental conditions.
+The association of mealybugs with fruit, their inconspicuousness, resistance to standard postharvest treatments and capacity for surviving adverse environmental conditions all support a likelihood estimate for importation of 'high'.

-The likelihood that mealybugs will be distributed to the endangered area as a result of processing, sale or disposal of pineapple fruit is: MODERATE.
+The likelihood that mealybugs will be distributed within Australia in a viable state as a result of processing, sale or disposal of decrowned pineapple fruit from Malaysia and subsequently transfer to a susceptible part of a host is: MODERATE.